5 contacts of 46-year-old Omicron infected person test COVID positive, genome sequencing results awaited | Health

 5 contacts of 46-year-old Omicron infected person test COVID positive, genome sequencing results awaited

-As many as three primary contacts and two secondary contacts of the 46-year-old male, who was tested positive for COVID-19 with Omicron variant, were tested positive between November 22 and 25.
+As many as three primary contacts and two secondary contacts of the 46-year-old Karnataka man who was found infected with the Omicron variant, have also tested positive for the COVID-19 and their samples have been sent for further genome sequencing, the Bruhat Bengaluru Mahanagara Palike (BBMP) said on Thursday,

 - Country: